flemesre/PHYS-449-final-project/Documentations/data.md

 {'omegaM0': 0.279, 'omegaL0': 0.721, 'boxsize': Unit("5.00e+01 Mpc a h**-1"), 'a': 0.01, 'h': 0.701, 'time': Unit("1.26e-04 s Mpc a**1/2 h**-1 km**-1")}
 ```

-### Size of the file

-the halo mass file is 128 MB (one float for each particle)

-the IC file includes initial position, initial velocity, and density

-so each particle has `3+3+1=7` floats

-128 times 7 is 896, the exact size of the `.gadget3` file

-(technically it also contains the mass and index for each particle, but presumably they take up much less storage, since the mass is the same for all particles, and the index is the same as the index of the array)

 ## Dark matter halo masses

 eg `data_reseed1_simulation_reseed1_halo_mass_particles.npy`